AlbertoRoper/GW_turbulence/README.md

 and the Pencil Code paper, and preferrably notify me about it.

-If you have any issues, comments, suggestions, or you are just interested in discussing any of the presented results you can contact me: roperpol@apc.in2p3.fr
+If you have any issues, comments, suggestions, or you are just interested in discussing any of the presented results you can contact me: alberto.roperpol@unige.ch

 ## Projects